Copy line features parallel

 Note:

 The selected features appear in the pane selection tree identified by the display field layer property setting.
-If the field is null, the FID field value is shown.
+If the field is null, the OBJECTID field value is shown.

 1. Check Use Template.